fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/functions.md

 }]
 ```

-Now, we will be able to use it anywhere we use database functions.
+Now, we will be able to use it anywhere we use ledger functions.
 For example:

 1. Using it in a transaction